Causing GBH by Unlawful or Negligent Act

 The Crimes Act defines GBH as ‘any permanent or serious disfiguring of the person, the destruction of a foetus and any grievous bodily disease’.
 The law requires the injury to be ‘really serious’, but not necessarily permanent, long lasting or life threatening.
 Whether an injury amounts to GBH is to be determined on a case by case basis.

-There is often contention between the prosecution and the defence as to whether a particular injury amounts to GBH or whether it falls within the scope of the less serious charge of assault occasioning actual bodily harm.
+There is often disagreement between the prosecution and the defence as to whether a particular injury amounts to GBH or whether it falls within the scope of the less serious charge of assault occasioning actual bodily harm.

 Some examples of injuries that the court has found to constitute GBH include: